fantasyui-com/limerick/README.md

 # limerick
 Limerick is a Poem Generator driven by a standard OOP description language.
 The language is inspired by text adventure games.
-A virtual being is sent down the word of your own imagination making observations and interacting with objects you defined within.
+A virtual being is sent down the world of your own imagination making observations and interacting with objects you define within.

-The following is a snippet out of a poem about a little universe filled with light and love, and land and forrest.
+The following is a snippet out of a poem about a little universe filled with light and love, and land; and forrest.
 Resulting Poems follow bellow.

 ```JavaScript